lbologna/hbp-sp6-guidebook/source/getting_started/getting_started.rst

 |

 (*) Note that access to HPC resources are subject to independent peer review by the HPC platform.
 During the partnering project accession process, application to required resources will be coordinated.
-More information on HPC accounts and allocations can be found on the HPC Platform.
-For an overview of accessibility of services from other platforms, please look here.
+More information on HPC accounts and allocations can be found on the `HPC Platform <https://collab.humanbrainproject.eu/#/collab/264/nav/3304>`_.
+For an overview of accessibility of services from other platforms, please look `here <https://collab.humanbrainproject.eu/#/collab/19/nav/6601>`_.